contao/docs/docs/manual/guides/local/devilbox.en.md

 * [PHP_SERVER](https://devilbox.readthedocs.io/en/latest/configuration-files/env-file.html#php-server)
 * [MYSQL_SERVER](https://devilbox.readthedocs.io/en/latest/configuration-files/env-file.html#mysql-server)

 The individual steps (especially for the entries `NEW_UID` and` NEW_GID`) are well described in the [Devilbox Documentation](https://devilbox.readthedocs.io/en/latest/getting-started/install-the-devilbox.html # set-uid-and-gid).
-For Contao itself, the other entries should be set as something like this:
+For Contao itself, the other entries should be set to something like this:

 - `HTTPD_DOCROOT_DIR=web`
 - `HTTPD_SERVER=apache-2.4`